 The Harvard Dental Service provides emergency care on a fee-for-service basis only.
 Please call (617) 495-2063 during the hours listed above to request an emergency appointment.
 Students seeking care after hours or on weekends for non-routine, urgent dental concerns should call Urgent Care at (617) 495-5711.

 The Summer School Program offers insurance coverage through On Call International that can be purchased for urgent/emergent care.
-We strongly recommend that students purchase this coverage to assist with payment of services offered at HUHS.
-Students who do not purchase this coverage are expected to provide their complete insurance information to the Summer School during the enrollment process and to HUHS at the time of service.
-All students presenting to HUHS for urgent care are required to provide their insurance identification card.
+We strongly recommend that students purchase this coverage to assist with payment of some services offered at HUHS.
+Students who do not purchase this coverage are expected to provide their complete insurance information to the Summer School during the enrollment process.
+Some services at HUHS will be billed to your insurance.
 Patients are billed and held responsible for services not covered by their health insurance.
 For more information relating to insurance requirements and coverage, please see Health Insurance Fee on the Summer School website.

 It is generally useful for the Summer School to know when a particular student has suffered a serious injury or illness, for such purposes as arranging academic relief or assuring that the student can return safely to residence.
 For this reason, it is the Summer School’s policy that HUHS will normally inform the Summer School when a student is admitted or discharged from its facilities or other area hospitals.
 In cases of hospitalization, while HUHS will not share medical or mental health information concerning a student without that student’s consent under ordinary circumstances, HUHS will customarily notify the Dean of Students in the Summer School that the student has been admitted.
 HUHS will not, without the student’s consent, disclose any other information about the student, such as diagnosis or treatment, but will only inform the Dean of Students of the fact of the student’s admission.
 This information is intended to alleviate the concerns of the Summer School as to the student’s whereabouts and safety, and to allow communication with parents in the event that the parents have been unable to locate the student.